hulloitskai/docker-infra/README.md

 ## Deploying Docker Containers

-`docker-platform` is configured to make container deployment as seamless as possible.
+`docker-infra` is configured to make container deployment as seamless as possible.

 ### Configuration